xiaojiale0618-pixel/DDN-DE-experimental-data/README.md

 Supplementary experimental data and comprehensive statistical results for the paper "DDN-DE: A Dynamic Diverse Neighborhoods-based Differential Evolution Algorithm with Self-learning Control Parameters".

-Due to the manuscript's length limits, this repository provides the following extended experimental results to ensure the reproducibility and transparency of our research:
+Due to the manuscript's length limits, this repository provides the following extended experimental results :

 ---